iwantmyname/blog/_posts/2014-10-08-squarespace-seven-is-here.md

 <!-- /excerpt -->

-The new version is being rolled out "today in a controlled public beta format", but after looking at the official page, there are a number of things I'm quite excited about.
+The new version is being rolled out "today in a controlled public beta format", and after looking at the official page, there are a number of things I'm quite excited about.

 ![Interface]({{ site.images_url }}/2014-10-08-squarespace-interface.jpg)